Mange is a very troubling health problem that can make your dog miserable.

 However, if you just want to cut to the chase, we think that SynergyLabs Antiparasitic & Antiseborrheic Medicated Shampoo is the best dog shampoo available for mange and recommend it strongly.

-- FORMULATED FOR DOGS – Medicated antiparasitic and antiseborrheic shampoo is specifically...
+- FORMULATED FOR DOGS – Specifically formulated for dogs, this pH-balanced shampoo is unlike human...

 SynergyLabs Medicated Shampoo contains coal tar and sulfur to kill the mites, as well as things like salicylic acid and oatmeal to help exfoliate and moisturize your dog’s skin.